Using information to help people self-manage

 Types of information include:

-Information about health condition
+information about their health condition

-How to change lifestyle behaviours
+how to change lifestyle behaviours

-How to access tools and equipment to make life easier
+how to access tools and equipment to make life easier

-Finding support and building a support network
+how to find support and build a support network

-What self-management and rehabilitation groups and services are available
+what self-management and rehabilitation groups and services are available

 Why is information important to support self-management?

-Information on its own is not enough to change a person’s behaviour, quality of life or clinical outcomes, however, better understanding of a long-term condition can positively affect a person’s ability to manage symptoms and long-term health.
+Information on its own is not enough to change a person’s behaviour, quality of life or clinical outcomes, but better understanding of a long-term condition can positively affect a person’s ability to manage symptoms and long-term health.

-People will differ in their information needs.
+People differ in their information needs.
 A person’s preferred method of being informed needs to be established early in the discussion.

-Some things you can do/ask
+Some things you can find out

-Tools and Resources, you can use
+Tools and Resources you can use

 Tips for using resources: People are often given a lot of written resources and/or recommended to use an app or go online.
 Discussing materials with people before they go home means they are more likely to read and use them.
 Tips on using written and other resources can be accessed here.